berill98/mayawilson/README.md

 -	I want to have my own user profile
 -	I want to be able to add a photo package to my shopping bag
 -	I want to easily select a date for my photography session when purchasing it
--	I want to view the total of my purchases at any time
--	I want to view the items in my bag
+-	I want to view the package in my bag
--	I want to be able to remove items from my bag
 -	I want to easily enter payment information
 -	I want to feel my personal and payment information is safe and secure
 -	I want to view an order confirmation after checkout
 -	I want to receive an email confirmation after checking out
--	I want to see my order history
+-	I want to see my order history in my profile

 As an admin: